 Every quiz master needs to start with a quiz and every quiz needs structure - and the most important parts of running a quiz happen offline, or rather, in the planning.

 First of all you need your questions.
 As you're going to be running this over Zoom, instead of reading all your questions and struggling with people not being able to hear, make a presentation.

 The advantage of using a presentation is that you can embed everything in that presentation - a picture round, quotes to complete, music round, whatever you like.
-Put it into "present" and/or full screen mode, so those on the presentation can't see the rest of your desktop.
+Put it into "present" and/or full screen mode, so those on the quiz can't see the rest of your desktop.

-Top tip: put each question on a different slide, so you can click through easily, or back if you need to.
+Top tip: Put each question on a different slide, so you can click through easily, or back if you need to.

 Prepare your computer and network

 It's worth shutting down everything else you don't need - so quit and exit Skype, Word, Photoshop - anything that could be running in the background that you don't actually need, as Zoom is a demanding app.